All Products

 Note

-Database type
+Database

-Source ApsaraDB for MongoDB instance
+Source ApsaraDB for MongoDB

-Read permissions on the source database
+Read permissions on the databases to be migrated.

-Manage the permissions of MongoDB database users
+Manage permissions for MongoDB database accounts

-Destination AnalyticDB for PostgreSQL instance
+Destination AnalyticDB for PostgreSQL

-Read and write permissions on the destination database
+Read and write permissions on the destination database.

 Note